Amitminer/Portals/README.md

 ## Commands

 - **/portal create portalname**: Create a new portal with the specified name.
-- **/portal pos1**: Set the first position of the portal by tapping a block.
-- **/portal pos2**: Set the second position of the portal by tapping a block.
-- **/portal addcommand portalname <player/server> command**: Add a command to be executed when a player enters the specified portal.
+- **/portal addcommand portalname command**: Add a command to be executed when a player enters the specified portal.
 - **/portal msg portalname message**: Set a message to be displayed when a player enters the specified portal.
 - **/portal delete portalname**: Delete the specified portal.